-In case of suspected violation, the service is suspended and a thorough check of all systems takes place.
+In case of suspected violation, the service is suspended and a thorough check of all Certificate Systems takes place.
 If a violation is confirmed, a check is done whether there is breach on CA private keys.
-In case of violation without CA private key compromise, the system is restored from backups where there is no suspicion of violation, new security checks take place to find potential security holes and then the service returns online.
+In case of violation without CA private key compromise, the affected system is restored from backups where there is no suspicion of violation, new security checks take place to find potential security vulnerabilities and then the service returns online.
 In case of CA key compromise, the procedures of section 5.7.3 are followed.

-5.7.3 Entity private key compromise procedures
+5.7.3 Private key compromise procedures

 In case of private keys compromise or compromise of the algorithms and parameters used to generate private keys that correspond to end-entity certificates, all related subscriber/device certificates are revoked by the certification authority and new keys and certificates are issued without interruption of the service.

-In case of private key compromise of a Certification Authority, all subscribers of the corresponding subordinate Certification Authority are notified, all subscriber certificates issued by the compromised Certification Authority are revoked, along with the certificate of the Certification Authority.
-If the private key of the Root Certification Authority is compromised, each subCA MUST stop the service, notify all subscribers of all subordinate Certification
+In case of private key compromise of a Certification Authority, all Subscribers of the corresponding Subordinate CA are notified, all Subscriber certificates issued by the compromised Certification Authority are revoked, along with the CA Certificate.

-Authorities, proceed with the revocation of all certificates, issue a final CRL and then notify the relevant security contacts.
+If the private key of the Root Certification Authority is compromised, all CAs MUST stop their service, notify all Subscribers, proceed with the revocation of all certificates, issue a final CRL and then notify the relevant security and supervisory authorities.
 Then the Public Key Infrastructure will be set up again with new Certification Authorities starting with a new Root Certification Authority.